-Muscle-border double incision top surgery is a type of chest reconstruction top surgery, formerly FTM top surgery, that is similar to the regular double incision technique but invlolves a scar that appears to align with the bottom of the pectoralis muscle.
+Muscle-border double incision top surgery is a type of chest reconstruction top surgery, formerly referred to as FTM top surgery, that is similar to the regular double incision technique but invlolves a scar that appears to align with the bottom of the pectoralis muscle.
 In this article, we compare the two double-incision techniques in terms of incision and scar pattern, post top surgery chest appearance, and ideal patients.
-Find out if you are a good candidate for this gender affirming surgery here.
+Find out if you are a good candidate for this gender affirming surgery by reading on.
+In summary, this procedure is ideal for patients with a medium ammount of mammary tissue who have developed pectoral muscles and would like to have a flat, more defined, muscular appearing chest.

 One of the most popular chest reconstruction top surgery incision techniques is double incision because of the way that it allows surgeons to achieve the flattest and tightest chest possible while removing the most amount of excess chest tissue and skin.
 The double incision technique usually leaves two straight scars across the center of the chest that extends past the nipples on both sides.